agrawaladityaraj/2800-202310-BBY35/README.md

 3. **IntelliPaws ChatBot:** GPT-3.5-turbo model is used to generate chat messages and respond to user queries in the application to assist users in dog related questions.
 4. **Lesson / Exercise Generation:** GPT-3.5-turbo model is used for generating personalized dog training lessons and exercises, as well as providing breed-specific recommendations.
 5. **Dog Breed Reccomendation:** GPT-3.5-turbo model is used to create a guided conversation with the user to determine the best dog breed for them.
-6. **Limitations:** The ai may return incorrect JSON format, we fixed this by using a try catch block and making prompt that to correct the JSON format.
-The chatbot will also answer questions that are unrealted to what it is supposed to talk about.
+6. **Limitations:** The ai may return incorrect JSON format, we fixed this by using a try catch block and making another prompt for the ai to correct the JSON format.
+The chatbot will also answer questions that are unrealted to what it is meant to talk about.

 ## Listing of File Contents